Only the Good...: Alternative filmed ending

 An alternative ending where the Dwarfers clearly survive, and indeed even find themselves in a similar situation to the earlier series of Red Dwarf, was scripted and filmed but cut at the last minute.
 However, it is available for viewing on the series VIII DVD special features.

 In this version of the episode, Rimmer successfully remembers the antidote to the microbe that is eating the ship.
 It takes him over two hours to memorise the name of the antidote, as he has to alternate between the mirror universe and back to read the name of the antidote (which becomes the chemical name of the microbe in our universe as the opposite of the antidote).
 However, Rimmer memorises the antidote just in time for Kryten to make up some of the chemical antidote and use it to destroy the microbe, ironic as everyone else already knew its name as common knowledge or from foundational chemistry lessons.

 Red Dwarf having been saved from destruction, Rimmer takes up residence in the captain's quarters.
 Lister, Cat, and Kochanski party and celebrate at having survived, being no longer imprisoned in The Tank and once again having free run of the vessel.
 Kryten resumes his ironing duties.

 Meanwhile, the rest of the Red Dwarf crew—Captain Frank Hollister and the rest of the flight officers—look on Red Dwarf helplessly from their fleet of Starbugs and Blue Midgets with which they escaped the disintegrating mothership.
 Kryten peeks through a porthole at the fleet and asks Rimmer if they should perhaps slow down Red Dwarf so that the rest of the crew can dock in the hangar bay and come aboard.
 Rimmer, reminiscent of Horatio Nelson at the Battle of Copenhagen in 1801 (in accordance with his military fantasies), replies 'Full ahead, Mr. Kryten, I see no ships!', sardonically saluting Hollister from afar.

 The alternative ending concludes with Rimmer paying the money he owes to the dispensing machine he stole from earlier.
 However, the machine still fires a can at Rimmer's head, knocking him unconscious.

+Reception

+Sophie Davis of CultBox said in 2018 that it "is certainly an improvement on Pete but serves as an unsatisfying finale overall", ending "The idea of an alternative reality where Rimmer is the ship’s captain, Cat is a professor and so on is an interesting one, but it comes into play so late in the episode that we barely get any time to explore it at all."
+Tom Salinsky wrote in his 2025 book that the "hooch-drinkning scene [...] is very funny, but like so much else in this episode, and this series, it goes nowhere.
+I'm extremely glad the story of Red Dwarf doesn't end here, because this last BBC year is a rough ride."